Public Health AGRADE Program

 |PH 3200||Introduction to Biostatistics||4|

-Applicants must have a 3.6 GPA or better in coursework for their Public Health major or minor, and a cumulative GPA of 3.5 or better.
-Students with a GPA of 3.3-3.49 will be considered on an individual basis.
+Applicants must have a 3.6 GPA or better in coursework for their Public Health major or minor, and a cumulative GPA of 3.3 or better.

 Applications will be reviewed each semester.
 The GRE may be waived based on satisfactory performance in the AGRADE courses (at least a B grade in each AGRADE class).
 Acceptance to the BSPH-MPH AGRADE program is competitive.
 The MPH program admissions committee reviews all AGRADE applicant applications and makes decisions about admission to this accelerated track.